Neurarian/ags-bar/README.md

 echo -e "dark\nopaque\nvibrant" >> $XDG_STATE_HOME/ags/user/colormode.txt
 ```

-After using pywal or some other means to set your wallpaper, run the script from [end-4](https://github.com/end-4/dots-hyprland) like this:
+After using pywal together with hyprpaper or some other means to set your wallpaper, run the script from [end-4](https://github.com/end-4/dots-hyprland) like this:

 ```console
 $HOME/.config/ags/scripts/colorgen.sh "$HOME/.cache/current_wallpaper.jpg" --apply --smart